All applications must be built using Node.js.

-You've got precisely 48 hours to develop your web app during the Knockout, not a minute more.
-The competition kicks off at 12:00 AM / 00:00 UTC on November 9, 2013 and ends at 12:00 AM / 00:00 UTC on November 11, 2013.
-Be sure you understand what time that translates to in your local time zone.
+You’ve got precisely 48 hours to develop your web app during the competition and not a minute more.
+The competition kicks off at 12:00 AM / 00:00 UTC on Nov 23, 2019 and ends at 11:59:59 PM / 23:59:59 UTC on Nov 24, 2019.
+PLEASE make sure to find out exactly what time that is in your timezone.
+We don’t want anyone to have a disadvantage because they didn’t do the conversion ahead of time.

 Of course, feel free to work on the concept for your application before the competition starts: pretty hand-drawn pictures on napkins, angry email threads between team members on two-space or four-space indentation, schema designs, finite state machines.
 Just no digital assets including graphic design assets, code, etc.

-Teams are comprised of between one to four individuals.
-No more than four people are allowed on a team (and no less than one).
-To be eligible, teams must register at least one week prior to the start of the competition (space subject to availability).
-Individuals don't need to be programmers nor even know node.js, but both of those definitely help.
+Teams are composed of between one to four individuals.
+No more than four people are allowed on a team.
+Individuals don’t need to be programmers nor even know Node.js, but both of those definitely help.

-Source code will be hosted in a shiny, free git repository provided by GitHub.
-We'll send GitHub repo access information before the competition starts.
+Source code will be hosted in a shiny, free git repository.
+We’ll send repo access information before the competition starts.
 Your team should push regularly to show progress.
-We'll be watching to make sure people don't cheat (don't think you can develop everything ahead of time and push it all at the end; we know lots of git tricks too).
+We’ll be watching to make sure people don’t cheat (don’t think you can develop everything ahead of time and push it all at the end; we know lots of git tricks too).

 Entries will remain up until winners are announced.
 During judging, we will have access to make sure there is no cheating, including comparing deployed code with that in the git repo.
-After the 48-hour deadline, you will still be allowed to restart processes, free up disk space, and other general sysadmin tasks, including playing lots of StarCraft 2.
+After the 48-hour deadline, you will still be allowed to restart processes, free up disk space, and other general sysadmin tasks.

 Entries should be web applications.
 It’s hard for judges (especially the general public) to fairly evaluate entries that require compilation or setup.
 If you want to submit a non-web app, you’re welcome to, but you aren’t likely to get judged fairly.
 If an app is not a website, but some library, utility, or desktop program, then it must be deployed to the npm registry.